 These 3-D topographical maps keep students on top of geography — and its terminology!

-Take a close look at several contour maps.
+Show students several contour maps.
 Be sure to find a map of your area.
 Notice that mountains are shown by irregular shapes that outline the edges of changes in altitude.
 These shapes appear to be inside of each other.
 In reality, if you read the map accurately, you'll realize that they are actually stacked, with each smaller shape placed on top of the larger one beneath it.

-Cut out the layers with Crayola Scissors.
+Students cut out the layers with Crayola Scissors.
 Peel away some of the paper on the corrugated cardboard to create a rough, textural effect.
 Stack layers in order.
 Glue them to a larger cardboard base with Crayola School Glue.
 Lay flat to air dry.

 Explore the wonders of ancient Egypt then construct a 3-D pyramid on which to display your findings.